Also serving the areas of Howard and Anne Arundel Counties, Silver Spring, Annapolis, Glen Burnie, Frederick and Columbia

 Contact Attorney Joyce E. Smithey with Your Questions about Medical Leave

-If you would like more information about employers’ responsibilities or employees’ rights under the Family Medical Leave Act, contact Maryland and D.C. employment law attorney Joyce E. Smithey to arrange a confidential consultation.
-To schedule an appointment, call (410) 269-5066 or submit a request online today.
+If you would like more information about employers’ responsibilities or employees’ rights under the Family Medical Leave Act, contact Maryland and D.C. employment law lawyer Joyce E. Smithey of Smithey Law Group LLC to arrange a confidential consultation.
+To schedule an appointment, call us or submit a request online today.